Hywel Dda announce five possible locations for new hospital site

 Agricultural land and buildings forming part of Penllyne Court located between Whitland and St Clears just outside Pwll-Trap.
 The site lies between the Swansea-Haverfordwest railway line to the north and the A40 to the south.

-Land forming part of Bryncaerauand located adjacent to the junction of the A40 and A477 in St Clears, between the A4066 (Tenby Road) to the south, the village of Pwll Trap to the north and the A40 to the west.
+Land at old Bryncaerau fields, located adjacent to the junction of the A40 and A477 in St Clears, between the A4066 (Tenby Road) to the south, the village of Pwll Trap to the north and the A40 to the west.

 The health board say all sites are in a zone that is the most central location for the majority of the population in the south of the Hywel Dda area and was determined through public consultation.